Registered users, please check your email for a message titled “Invitation to participate in a Post-Drug Syndrome Survey”.

 We are requesting the participation of patients who have suffered persistent health damage following use and discontinuation of certain drugs and substances with endocrine-disruptive properties (listed below).

-If you are not currently registered at propeciahelp, please register via the “Sign up” button at the top of the page and participate in the forum to automatically receive a unique invitation.
-Consider starting a topic in the member stories section to introduce yourself.
+New members can register via the “Sign up” button at the top of the page and participate in the forum.
+Consider starting a topic in the member stories section to introduce yourself and share your story.
+After some participation in the forum you will be invited to participate in the survey.

 This ambitious project is an unprecedented step for any patient community anywhere.
 It promises to generate vital data on post-drug disorders that will inform the scientific community and draw attention to this important public health issue.
 In addition to profiling the symptomatic condition of patients over time, it will gather further data including the impact on quality of life and patient’s satisfaction with clinical care.
 Contributing patients will be able to view reports generated from submitted data in the future.